CMT-MU/QtDraw/docs/index.md

 - spline curve by data or parametric function
 - caption

+To draw these objects, push `list` button in DataSet panel, and then push `Add` and input a group name.
+Properties of an object are editable by double click of each column.

 These objects are also drawn from Python code.
 See [API](./API.md) for detail.